vaibhav1729/Best_of_Quora/README.md

 * [How can you train yourself to go to sleep quickly like they do in the military? by @RealQuietCool](https://www.quora.com/How-can-you-train-yourself-to-go-to-sleep-quickly-like-they-do-in-the-military/answer/Aaron-Hilliard-9?ch=2&srid=uldfI)

+* [What are the best techniques used to get a better quality sleep? by Andrew Ferebee] (https://www.quora.com/What-are-the-best-techniques-used-to-get-a-better-quality-sleep?q=better%20sleep)

 ### Miscellaneous

 * [What are some cool dark web websites? by Abhishek Keshri](https://www.quora.com/What-are-some-cool-dark-web-websites/answer/Abhishek-Keshri-7?share=9bdfa180)